veth-tech/job-scheduler/README.md

 The second lambda function, app.js in the job-scheduler/job-executer folder, is a simple lambda function that is invoked every minute with a CRON job to read the active jobs from the DB and execute any that are ready to go.

-You can test it out at:
+## You can test it out at:
 `https://64yecfqnn0.execute-api.us-east-1.amazonaws.com/prod`

-The routes are super simple:
+## The routes are super simple
-Get all jobs:
+- Get all jobs:
 GET `https://64yecfqnn0.execute-api.us-east-1.amazonaws.com/prod`

-POST a job, with body from job-service README:
+ - POST a job, with body from job-service README:
 POST `https://64yecfqnn0.execute-api.us-east-1.amazonaws.com/prod/jobs`

-Update a job, with body containing any key-value pairs to update, some are immutable:
+ - Update a job, with body containing any key-value pairs to update, some are immutable:
 PUT `https://64yecfqnn0.execute-api.us-east-1.amazonaws.com/prod/jobs/{{jobId}}`

-Delete a job:
+ - Delete a job:
 DELETE `https://64yecfqnn0.execute-api.us-east-1.amazonaws.com/prod/jobs/{{jobId}}`